Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Discussion I: Nuclear Charge Radius

 where $N_0$ is the normalization factor.
 The Fermi parameters, $c$ and $t$, are the half-density radius and the diffuseness, respectively.
 Once the functional form of $\rho(r)$ is given, the binding energies of the muonic atom are calculated by numerically solving the eigenvalue problem of the Hamiltonian (Eq.~(\ref{eq:hamiltonian})).
 The muonic X-ray transition energies are then calculated to be the difference of the binding energies between the two corresponding states.

-For further correction, the QED and recoil corrections should be included in the bare wavefunctions and binding energy of Eq.~(\ref{eq:hamiltonian}) as same as an ordinal electronic atom.
+For further correction, the QED and relativistic recoil corrections should be included in the bare wavefunctions and binding energy of Eq.~(\ref{eq:hamiltonian}) as same as an ordinal electronic atom.
 For the muonic atom, the electron screening effect by the inner shell electrons should also be taken into account.
 We include these perturbative corrections following Ref.~\cite{Michel2017}.

 In addition to the above corrections, an energy shift by nuclear polarization and self-energy correction should also be considered.
 The binding energy of the muonic atom reaches several MeV, which is comparable with the nuclear excitation energy.
 The coupling between the nuclear structure and the muonic atomic states causes an energy shift by several keV in the binding energy.
 This energy shift is called a nuclear polarization effect.
 Complete calculation of the nuclear polarization correction is almost impossible because all excited states in the nucleus contribute to the energy shift.
-The energy shift by the nuclear polarization is estimated to be about 1.4~keV for $2p$-$1s$ transitions for the palladium isotopes~\cite{Fricke1995}.
-The energy shift by the self-energy correction is relatively smaller than the electronic atom and estimated to be the order of 1~keV for the $1s$ state~\cite{Cheng1978}.
-The nuclear polarization effect and self-energy correction are not included in the present analysis.
+The energy shift from the nuclear polarization is estimated to be about 1.4~keV for $2p$-$1s$ transitions for the palladium isotopes~\cite{Fricke1995}.
+The energy shift from the self-energy correction is relatively smaller than the electronic atom and estimated to be the order of 1~keV for the $1s$ state~\cite{Cheng1978}.
+The nuclear polarization effect and self-energy correction are included by interpolation of the previous data~\cite{Fricke1995}.
+The uncertainty due to the theoretical calculation is not included in the following analysis.

+The observed X-ray energies in Table~\ref{tab:xray} are different from the transition energies because they are affected by the photon recoil effect, in which the atom is kicked by the X ray and a part of the energy of the X ray is transferred to the atom.
+The experimental transition energies were obtained from the observed X-ray energies by applying the photon recoil correction.
+The photon recoil correction is calculated to be 0.04~keV for $2p$-$1s$ transitions at 3~MeV and negligibly small for the other transitions (about 0.005~keV for $3d$-$2p$ transition for example).